Scope of This Catalog and Student Handbook

 Freedom of Inquiry and Expression

 Houston Community College is committed to providing an educational climate that is conducive to the personal and professional development of each individual.
 In order to ensure that commitment, the College has developed procedures for students to address their concerns within the College community.
-A student who has an unresolved disagreement with a faculty or staff member, another student, or a student group, or is dissatisfied with the service he/she received, may initiate an attempt to address a concern without prejudicing his/her status with the College.
+A student who has an unresolved disagreement with a faculty or staff member, another student, or a student group, or is dissatisfied with the service he/she/they received, may initiate an attempt to address a concern without prejudicing his/her/their status with the College.
 It is the goal of HCC to assist all students in efficiently resolving their concerns.
 Each process involves multiple levels of review and opportunities for students’ concern to be addressed.

 Students should refer to the HCC policy or process for specific types of concerns: